 James Rodriguez eligible and set to face parent club Real Madrid

 - Updated: April 23, 2018

-REAL MADRID NEWS: The Los Blancos travel to the Allianz Arena to take on Bayern Munich in the first leg of their 2017/18 UEFA Champions League, and players on both sides will be poised to make contributions that ensure that their side progresses to the final of the competition in Kiev.
+The Los Blancos travel to the Allianz Arena to take on Bayern Munich for the first leg of their 2017/18 UEFA Champions League fixture, and players on both sides will be poised to make contributions that ensure that their side progresses to the final of the competition in Kiev.

-One of such players who’ll be raring to go, and show the opposition what they’ve been missing will surely be Colombia international James Rodrigues who is currently on a two-year loan to the Bavarian giants from Real Madrid, where he has played a part in the Jupp Heynckes led side strolling to a sixth straight Bundesliga win, having provided six goals thus far.
+One of such players who’ll be raring to go, and show the opposition what they’ve been missing will surely be Colombia international James Rodriguez who is currently on a two-year loan to the Bavarian giants from Real Madrid, where he has played a part in a sixth straight Bundesliga win, having scored six goals thus far.

 With regards to this issue, a statement from UEFA read: “Both the Uefa Champions League and the Uefa Disciplinary Regulations contain clear provisions which strictly forbid any club to exert, or attempt to exert, any influence whatsoever over the players that another club may [or may not] field in a match.

 “It follows that any provision in a private contract between clubs which might function in such a way as to influence who a club fields in a match is null, void and unenforceable so far as Uefa is concerned.

 “Furthermore, any attempt to enforce such a provision would be a clear violation of both the Uefa Champions League and the Uefa Disciplinary Regulations and would therefore be sanctioned accordingly.”